nlpsandbox/location-annotator-example/README.md

 and industry professionals are invited to browse the available tasks and participate by developing and submitting an NLP Sandbox tool.

-This repository provides an example implementation of the [NLP Sandbox Physical Address Annotator API] written in Python-Flask.
-An NLP Sandbox physical address annotator takes as input a clinical note (text) and outputs a list of predicted physical address annotations found in the clinical note.
-Here physicall addresses are identified using dictionaries.
+This repository provides an example implementation of the [NLP Sandbox Location Annotator API] written in Python-Flask.
+An NLP Sandbox location annotator takes as input a clinical note (text) and outputs a list of predicted location annotations found in the clinical note.
+Here physicall locations are identified using dictionaries.

-This tool is provided to NLP developers who develop in Python as a starting point to package their own physical address annotator as an NLP Sandbox tool (see section [Development](#Development)).
+This tool is provided to NLP developers who develop in Python as a starting point to package their own location annotator as an NLP Sandbox tool (see section [Development](#Development)).
 This section also describes how to generate a tool "stub" using [openapi-generator] for 50+ programming languages-frameworks.
 This repository includes a GitHub CI/CD workflow that